google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 The implemented strategy is trying to identify files which add new code coverage (or increased instruction/branch counters).
 Then those inputs are added (dynamically stored in memory) corpus, and reused during following fuzzing rounds

 There are 2 phases of feedback-driven the fuzzing:
   * Honggfuzz goes through each file in the initial corpus directory (-f).
-It adds files which hit new code coverage to the dynamic input corpus (as well as saving them on the disk, using *COVERAGE_DATA.PID.<pid>.RND.<time>.<rnd>* pattern
+It adds files which hit new code coverage to the dynamic input corpus (as well as saving them on the disk, using *COVERAGE_DATA.PID.pid.RND.time.rnd* pattern
   * Honggfuzz choses randomly files from the dynamic input corpus (in-memory), mutates them, and runs a new fuzzing round (round in persistent mode, exec in non-persistent mode).
 If the newly created file induces new code path (extends code coverage), it gets added to the dynamic input corpus

 # ASAN Code coverage (-C) #